marwan475/Arx/README.md

 ## AI Usage
 - Build system and scripts are AI generated
 - selftest.c is AI generated testing of kernel subsystems
+- Ai used for refactoring and codebase managment